 Newsletters are necessary

 Throughout the pandemic, customers have been eager to hear from their energy utility — evident in the high engagement of our clients’ email newsletters.
-Brian Lindamood, Questline’s AVP of Creative & Content Strategy, discussed how customers are not only reading articles, but clicking on links and program promotions within eNewsletters.
+Brian Lindamood, Questline Digital’s VP of Marketing & Content Strategy, discussed how customers are not only reading articles, but clicking on links and program promotions within eNewsletters.

 A regular and reassuring touchpoint, eNewsletters provide both residential and business customers valuable and relevant content.
 Content examples range from work-from-home tips to saving energy during business downtime.
 For example, at the beginning of the pandemic, one of our energy utility partners was quick to replace their entire March eNewsletter with coronavirus content, including energy efficiency, reliability and health and safety topics.
 The open rate of 37% was more than double their usual open rate.